What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Additional Analytic Results

 \subsection{Identification of the Potential Outcome Means}

 Though not applicable to our motivating research question, in many scenarios the group membership variable of interest is a `treatment' or `exposure' in the more traditional sense, and we seek to target a causal quantity.
 To that end, we can adopt a counterfactual framework and, under stronger assumptions, show that the proposed estimators equivalently identify such a parameter.
-We introduce some additional notation below.

-Take $Y^{a}$ to be the random variable representing the {\it potential counterfactual outcome} within each group \citep{rubin2005causal}.
+We will introduce some additional notation.
+Take $Y^{a}$ to be the random variable representing the {\it potential counterfactual outcome} within each group~\citep{rubin2005causal}.
 That is, despite only observing one outcome per individual, we know that each study participant had two potential outcomes -- the outcome that would be observed if the individual was in comparison group $a = 0$, denoted by $Y^{0}$, and the potential outcome that would be observed if the participant instead was in comparison group $a = 1$, denoted by $Y^{1}$.
 By considering an individual's {\it potential outcome values} based on their observed and counterfactual group membership, an inherent missing data problem arises.
 Importantly, there are two layers to the missingness mechanism in our setup.
 Firstly, we observe no data when $S = 0$.
 Secondly, due to the missingness of counterfactual values, we cannot fully observe all potential outcomes, $Y^{a}$.
-Further, as before, $\mathbb{E}\left[Y^{a}\right] \neq \mathbb{E}\left[Y^{a} \mid S = 1\right]$ in general, as the sampled study participants may not be representative of the larger target population.
+Further, as before, $\mathbb{E}_{\mathcal{Q}}\left[Y^{a}\right] \neq \mathbb{E}_{\mathcal{P}}\left[Y^{a}\right]$ in general, as the sampled study participants may not be representative of the larger target population.
 We can, however, make assumptions to estimate the unobserved, counterfactual outcome in the population.
-With the assumptions of the previous section, the following additional conditions are sufficient to identify the population potential outcome means, $\mathbb{E}[Y^{a}]\ \forall a\in\mathcal{A}$:
+With the assumptions of the previous section, the following additional conditions are sufficient to identify the population potential outcome means, $\mathbb{E}_{\mathcal{P}}[Y^{a}]\ \forall a\in\mathcal{A}$: